 Snorkels use different methods to filter the air, one typical method is a process called “pre-filter” where the air is filtered before it gets to the engine.
 A common “pre-filter” method is by allowing the water to drain out of the snorkel pipe well before it reaches the air filter, thus protecting the engine.
 Snorkels play an important function, it is not just an aesthetic upgrade to make your Jeep look macho, like a set of 35 inch tires

 If you would like to know more about Jeep snorkels and how it affects performance, continue reading!

 Does A Snorkel Improve Performance?

 Instead of sucking warm air from behind the front grill of your Jeeps engine bay, a snorkel is molded out of robust weather-proof plastic or steel pipe that is securely mounted on the side of the vehicle and plumbed directly through the Jeeps body directly into the air intake which is situated in the engine bay.

 The snorkel improves your Jeep’s fuel economy by helping the engine run more efficiently.
 The air induction effect created by the snorkel increases the lifespan of your turbo and engine by allowing it to operate at cooler, more optimal temperatures.
-Snorkels also improve the vehicles breathing abilities which allows your turbo to spool up faster, thus reducing turbo lag.
+Snorkels also improve the vehicle’s breathing abilities which allow your turbo to spool up faster, thus reducing turbo lag.

 Are there any disadvantages of mounting one on your Jeep or any other brand of 4×4?
 Who should strongly consider mounting a snorkel and for what applications are they perfectly suited?